Color: Black/Black-Volt- Crimson

 The screen printed swoosh also looks tacky, especially in white.
 The Flyknit is an innovative concept which incidentally costs a lot to make.
 So why should the Swoosh be applied using archaic screen printing?
 They could easy take inspiration from their Nike Apparel division, which puts logos on fabrics much stretchier than the Flyknit upper.

-Looks do matter.
+Looks do matter, after all.

 (Disclaimer: For the review, Solereview bought this shoe at full US retail price)